SINDHI TOMATO KADHI

 Note: The order in which you add vegetables will impact the texture of the veggies.
 Follow the guideline below for the best results.

-- And finally, add all the pre-cooked vegetables such as drumsticks, okra, or bhindi.
+- Finally, add all the pre-cooked vegetables: Such as drumsticks, okra, or bhindi.

 Finally, adjust the seasoning.
 Add lemon juice for more tangy kadhi.

-Garnish with some fresh cilantro and serve this yummylicious kadhi with some steamed white rice and some aloo tuk / crispy potatoes as a side... bon appetit!!!
+Garnish with some fresh cilantro and serve this delicious kadhi with some steamed white rice and some Aloo Tuk or Arbi Tuk as a side... bon appetit!!!

 Tomatoes are the star ingredient of this kadhi.
 I prefer fresh tomatoes, however canned tomato puree may also be used.